 The nachos at this little eatery located right on Merida’s fashionable, tree-lined Paseo de Montejo were good, but the margaritas were phenomenal.
 Close second to Hussong’s in Baja, where they originated.
 That’s saying something.

-A burrito, delicately fried to a satisfying crunch and filled with shredded beef, cheese, salsa and sour cream.
-Unlike the Tex-Mex version, Eladio’s Yucatan chimichangas are not filled and folded over before deep frying, but just folded over.
+A burrito, delicately fried to a satisfying crunch and filled with shredded beef, cheese, salsa, and sour cream.
+Unlike the Tex-Mex version, Eladio’s chimichangas are not filled and folded over before deep-frying, but just folded over.
 Messy to eat, but delicious.

-No English is spoken here, and I’m still not sure exactly what kind of meat was in these tacos!
+No English is spoken at this cafeteria-style eatery in Valladolid, and I’m still not sure exactly what kind of meat was in these tacos!

 Chorizo quesadillas and the mother of all margaritas

 The quesadillas were good, the margaritas were weak but who cares?
 Carlos ‘n Charlies is my favorite place to go in the evening in Cancun.
 What can I say?
 I’m partial to dancing on my chair!